 Building in Step 7 non-overwhelm

-Paperwork wrangling begins with having the right lasso.
+Wrangling our admin tasks begins with having the right lasso.

-An easy place to start
+A comfortable place to start

 If the company’s emailed receipt doesn’t make it to my inbox, I still have proof of purchase.